mkozjak/node-telnet-client/README.md

 * `echoLines`: The number of lines used to cut off the response.
 Defaults to 1.
 * `stripShellPrompt`: Whether shell prompt should be excluded from the results.
 Defaults to true.
 * `pageSeparator`: The pattern used (and removed from final output) for breaking the number of lines on output.
 Defaults to '---- More'.
+* `negotiationMandatory`: Disable telnet negotiations if needed.
+Can be used with 'send' when telnet specification is not needed.
+Defaults to true.
+* `sendTimeout`: A timeout used to wait for a server reply when the 'send' method is used.
+Defaults to 2000 (ms).
 * `debug`: Enable/disable debug logs on console.
 Defaults to false.

 ### connection.exec(data, [options], [callback]) -> Promise